Q: What is a green card?A:

 Q: How does the U.S. limit the number of immigrant visas issued each year?

 A: Congress limits, by statute, the number of immigrant visas that are issued each fiscal year.
 The U.S. Department of State tracks the number of immigrant visas issued, and allocates visas to eligible foreign nationals upon availability.
 Immigrant visas are also limited by country.
-Nationals from countries with high demand for immigrant visas, such as China, India, Mexico and the Philippines, face a longer wait than all other countries.
+Nationals from countries with high demand for immigrant visas, such as China, India, Mexico and the Philippines, face a longer wait than those from all other countries.

 Q: When can a foreign national apply for an immigrant visa?